w3c/contact-picker/README.md

 ## Security and Privacy
 Exposing contact information has a clear privacy impact.
 We propose a picker model so that the user agent can make it clear what information in going to be shared with the website; the spec will have a MUST requirement to ensure that the user understands and selects which contacts or information to share.

 The API will only be available on secure contexts.
-Additionally, we propose that a user gesture is required to trigger the contact picker, users from inadvertently seeing the picker.
+Additionally, we propose that a user gesture is required to trigger the contact picker, to prevent users from inadvertently seeing the picker.

 ## Alternatives Considered